Constructing a Successful

-Quick question: how many phases are there in a project?
-Theory states five: concept, planning, execution, performance monitoring and closeout.
-In reality, though, most projects consider just two: planning and execution.
-People theorize a lot about the value of ‘lessons learned’ and ‘archiving’ during closeout but the truth is, this rarely gets done on real projects.
-I think the reason for it is, that to date, there has been little benefit associated with re-using lessons-learned and historical as-built performance and worse, capturing this in a meaningful way is really hard to understand for future project success.
+Though there are actually five phases to a construction project – concept, planning, execution, performance monitoring and closeout – in reality, most projects consider just two: planning and execution.
+People theorize a lot about the value of lessons learned and archiving during closeout, but the truth is, this rarely gets done on real projects.
+I think the reason for it is that, to date, there has been little benefit associated with re-using lessons-learned and historical as-built performance and worse, capturing this in a meaningful way is really hard to understand for future project success.
 Therefore, closeout has largely been seen as a ‘check the box’ type exercise if it’s even done at all.

 That then poses a bit of a problem when it comes to recycling through the ‘concept’ and ‘planning’ phases on new projects as we tend to then start from scratch each and every time.
 How often do you waste valuable time searching for and then trying to understand the context of a previous project?

-For those who believe projects are so unique that we can’t really benefit from lessons learned or historical productivity rates from prior projects, I would challenge that while scope is very often unique, the ‘how do we build something’ or the ‘work’ or ‘rate of work’ is highly repetitive across projects.
+For those who believe projects are so unique that we can’t really benefit from lessons learned or historical productivity rates from prior projects, I would challenge that while scope is often unique, the how do we build something aspect is highly repetitive across projects.
 It’s about time we did a better job of re-using our past project experiences to help forecast future project success.

 We have been developing an AI Planning Assistant and home/repository for project knowledge.
-That is, a tool that assists in the development of project schedules and cost estimates.
-At a high level, the tool makes informed suggestions to the planner as to what the duration, costs and sequence of work should be based on the context of what you are building.
-Tell the tool you are building a commercial office building and it will come back with the scope, timelines, activities and costs typically associated with building such a project.
-This all sounds like magic right?
-Well, not quite – it’s actually just very clever computing using a machine learning AI technique.
-It gets it’s ‘knowledge’ by understanding what happened in the past on previous projects.
+That is, a solution that assists in the development of project schedules and cost estimates.
+At a high level, this program makes informed suggestions to the planner as to what the duration, costs and sequence of work should be based on the context of what you are building.
+Tell the program you are building a commercial office building and it will come back with the scope, timelines, activities and costs typically associated with building such a project.
+This all sounds like magic, right?
+Actually, it’s just very clever computing using a machine learning AI technique.
+It gets its ‘knowledge’ by understanding what happened in the past on previous projects.

-Today, the tool stores multiple sources of project information in a knowledge library.
+Today, the program stores multiple sources of project information in a knowledge library.
 It uses these multiple sources to then make informed suggestions.
-When researching a topic, you may obtain books from the local library or read published articles from the internet.
 The more sources you interrogate, the higher the chance your research is going to be sound.
 The same is true when it comes to interrogating the knowledge library.
 Sources of stored knowledge include:

-- Historical as-built CPM schedules – very powerful for helping with the development of high level (level 1-3) timelines as well as templating and subnetting detailed schedules
+- Historical as-built CPM schedules.
+Very powerful for helping with the development of high level (levels 1-3) timelines as well as templating and submitting a detailed CPM schedule

-Today, more and more organizations are turning to the tool to help them build better project schedules that are highly realistic and achievable with a lower degree of risk than they would have otherwise carried using a traditional CPM-type scheduling tool alone.
-The real challenge though has been feeding valid “project knowledge” into the tool to make it smart enough to then give useful suggestions.
-This challenge has been overcome using what we are now calling “Knowledge Cleansing”.
+Today, more and more organizations are turning to the program to help them build better project schedules that are highly realistic and achievable with a lower degree of risk than they would have otherwise carried using a traditional CPM-type scheduling program alone.
+The real challenge though has been feeding valid ‘project knowledge’ into the program to make it smart enough to then give useful suggestions.
+There is, however, a remedy for this.

 To overcome this, we have developed a technique called Knowledge Cleansing enabling you to take your historical as-built schedules and load them into your knowledge library with the confidence that they will be used appropriately when making suggestions.